Institutions and Entrepreneurship Special Interest Group

 Guillermina Tormo (Universitat Politècnica de València, Spain)

 The list of current SIG members will be updated regularly by the chair of the SIG and will be sent to all members of the SIG.
 Website will be updated once per year.

 How to become a member of the Institutions and Entrepreneurship Special Interest Group (InsEnt SIG)?

-If you are interested in being a member of the InsEnt SIG please send and e-mail to David Urbano (david.urbano(a)uab.cat), including the following information:
+If you are interested in being a member of the InsEnt SIG please fill in the online form via the link below: